zoharasulin/string-matching-app-service/README.md

 ### Prerequisites

-- Python 3.9 or higher
+- Python: Ensure that Python is installed on your system.
+You can download and install Python from the official Python website (https://www.python.org) based on your operating system.you need Python 3.9 version or higher
 - FuzzyWuzzy:

      ```bash